Analysis and limitations of modified circuit-to-Hamiltonian constructions: Introduction

 The specific role of the $\Omega(T^{-3})$ scaling of the quantum UNSAT penalty in Kitaev's proof is to show that the local Hamiltonian problem is QMA-hard with a promise gap that scales inverse polynomially in the system size.
 While there exists a well-defined relation between runtime $T$ and the corresponding Hamiltonian's system size $n$ for any \emph{specific} set of constructions---e.g.\ Kitaev's 5-local one---the explicit scaling of this gap with $T$ is not meaningful to the local Hamiltonian problem beyond the fact that it is polynomial, since the local Hamiltonian problem promise gap is parameterized by the number of qubits $n$, i.e.~$1/\poly n$.

 Nevertheless, the scaling of the quantum UNSAT penalty with $T$ is a well defined feature of any particular circuit-to-Hamiltonian construction, and therefore we take the view that it is a reasonable metric for exploring the space of possible improvements to this construction.
-The goal of this paper is to answer a series of specific questions revolving around the UNSAT penalty. \begin{enumerate} \item Can we modify the Feynman-Kitaev construction---by introducing clock transitions with varying weights, or by adding branching as analysed in the context of unitary labeled graphs---in order to improve on the known $\Omega(T^{-3})$ bound on the UNSAT penalty?
-Is the geometrical lemma tight for Kitaev's original construction? \item Can the circuit-to-Hamiltonian construction be improved with regard to universal adiabatic computation? \item Can deviations from the linear circuit embedding improve the UNSAT penalty, e.g.\ by introducing more general clock transitions such as branching and loops, and by allowing arbitrary weight transitions for those? \end{enumerate} In the next section, we motivate each of these questions and formally state our results.
+The goal of this paper is to answer a series of specific questions revolving around the UNSAT penalty. \begin{enumerate} \item Is the geometrical lemma tight for Kitaev's original construction? \item Can the circuit-to-Hamiltonian construction be improved with regard to universal adiabatic computation? \item Can we modify the Feynman-Kitaev construction---by introducing clock transitions with varying weights, or by adding branching or loops as analysed in the context of unitary labeled graphs---in order to improve on the known $\Omega(T^{-3})$ bound on the UNSAT penalty? \end{enumerate} In the next section, we motivate each of these questions and formally state our results.